 COVID-19 information for liveaboard boaters

 During restrictions imposed during the Coronavirus outbreak, liveaboard boaters may find it difficult to access essential services and facilities such as fuel, water and pump outs.
-This page includes some information for those living on the water over the coming weeks and months.
+This page includes some information for those living on the water.

-Update for liveaboard boaters following 23 June guidance
+Update for liveaboard boaters following third National Lockdown

 If you are someone who lives aboard a vessel and you require advice or support, you can continue to contact Broads Control on 01603 756056 and the Authority will assist you where we can.